 A copy of the full resolution adopted by the Mayors is attached to my statement.
-During our recent meeting Mayors raised three concerns about the Urban Jobs and Enterprize Zone bill which I would like to share with you.
+During our recent meeting Mayors raised three concerns about the Urban Jobs

 First, the fact that the program is intended to be a small demonstration program for the first three years of its life is a disappointment.
 While I understand the merits of a demonstration program in this case, it changes the nature of the program for an automatic tax program to a categorical program with the need for applications, reports, and bureaucratic negotiations.
 Moreover, I am concerned that HUD will not resist the temptation to impose its own values and priorities on local governments, in terms of the commitments they must make if they are awarded one of the 13-25 zone designations.
 The result may well be a "bidding war" among local governments, which is not likely to foster the type of responsible action needed to revitalize distressed areas of cities.